 8. A Scary Scene in a Scary Movie by Matt Blackstone

 Rene Fowler is an odd 14-year-old boy.
 He constantly counts things out, smells his hand, and occasionally wears a Batman-inspired cape when he gets freaked out.
 This means he gets the brunt of some bullying, and while his teacher, Mr. Head, attempts to help him, he’s also got the entire unruly class to deal with.
-When popular student “Gio” Giovanni takes young Rene under his wing, he starts to feel like maybe he can make it through the day.
+When popular student “Gio” Giovanni takes young Rene under his wing, he starts to feel like he can make it through the day.
 Then one day Rene’s father comes back into his life.
 And Rene’s dad just doesn’t “get” him.
-Trying to help, Gio plans an impromptu adventure to New York City for both of them to get away from their troubles, but the trip puts too much pressure on Rene to be “normal.”
-That’s something Rene can never be.
+Trying to help, Gio plans an impromptu adventure to NYC for both of them to get away from their troubles, but the trip puts too much pressure on Rene to be “normal.”
+That’s something Rene can't do.

 9. Brooklyn Burning by Steve Brezenoff